includeos/includeos.org/_src/_pages/get_started.md

 ### Set custom location and compiler

-By default the project is installed to /usr/local/includeos.
+By default the project is installed to `/usr/local/includeos`.

 However, it is recommended to choose a custom location as well as select the compiler we want clang to find.
-In this document we assume you install IncludeOS in your home directory, in the folder ~/includeos.
+In this document we assume you install IncludeOS in your home directory, in the folder `~/includeos`.

-To do this we can edit ~/.bash_profile (mac os) or ~/.bashrc (linux), adding these lines at the end of the file:
+To do this we can edit `~/.bash_profile` (mac os) or `~/.bashrc` (linux), adding these lines at the end of the file:

 ```
     export INCLUDEOS_PREFIX=~/includeos/
     export PATH=$PATH:$INCLUDEOS_PREFIX/bin
 ```

-This will also crucially make the boot program visible globally, so that you can simply run ```boot <myservice>``` inside any service folder.
+This will also crucially make the boot program visible globally, so that you can simply run `boot <myservice>` inside any service folder.

 ### Install libraries